Tristan79/Vento/README.md

 # Vento

-Can not sleep due to the noise of the ventilation unit and your windows are always open?
-Can not replace the unit because it is not yours, add Vento!
-The itho, duco, orcon, zehnder, storkair: arduino [mysensors 2.0](https://www.mysensors.org) perilex ventilation controller!
+Wanna control you ventilation unit from your computer, tablet or phone?
+Can't sleep?
+Cuz the noise of the ventilation unit is too loud!
+Can't replace the unit because it is not yours, add Vento!
+The itho, duco, orcon, zehnder, storkair: Arduino [MySensors 2.0](https://www.mysensors.org) perilex ventilation controller!

 Manufactures air ventilation unit: itho, duco, orcon, zehnder, storkair or ...

 Price range parts: essential € 6.43, full blown € 50,33

 Choose between Vento 2 and Vento 3 depending on your model.

+You need a MySensors gateway and a Smart Home Controller supporting MySensors like [Domoticz](www.domoticz.com) Luckily if you have a raspberry Pi a gateway costs just 67 cents extra!
+[See this](https://www.domoticz.com/forum/viewtopic.php?t=14365&#p105148)

 Contact <tristan@monkeycat.nl>!